mvisser/mvisser.github.com/_posts/2011-07-13-first-post.markdown

 ---
-layout: default
+layout: post
-title: First Post
+title: "First Post"
+description: "Finally started."
 ---

 This is the first post with Jekyll on github hosting!